Pruning and removal of public trees

 To ensure that Council’s public trees are managed sustainably, public trees will only be removed with the approval of the Parks and Community Property Manager or nominated delegate.

 The following requirements regarding removal shall be complied with:

 6.1 Removal not considered

-Council will not remove public trees where those specific public trees are clearly identified for retention in a Reserve Management Plan, the District Plan, Regional Pest Management Strategy or other Council planning document that has undergone community consultation.
+Council will not remove public trees where those specific public trees are clearly identified for retention in a Reserve Management Plan, the District Plan, Regional Pest Management Plan or other Council planning document that has undergone community consultation.

 6.2 Standard removal

 Public trees will be removed immediately at Council cost where they are: